creeston/yet-another-expense-tracker/README.md

 ## Feedback

 Your feedback is important to us.
-If you have any suggestions or encounter any problems while using Yet Another Expense Tracker, please let us know by submitting an issue on our GitHub repository.
+If you have any suggestions or encounter any problems while using Yet Another Expense Tracker, please let us know by submitting an issue on our GitHub repository or via email simpleexpensetrackerapp@gmail.com

 ## Contact Us

 Need more help?
-Contact our support team at simpleexpensetrackerapp@example.com.
+Contact our support at simpleexpensetrackerapp@gmail.com

 Thank you for choosing Yet Another Expense Tracker!